winkjs/wink-bm25-text-search/README.md

 The second argument — `field` is optional.
 It defines the `field` of the document for which the `tasks` will be defined; in absence of this argument, the `tasks` become the default for everything else.
 The configuration must be defined via `defineConfig()` prior to this call.

-As illustrated in the example above, [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) offers a rich set of such functions.

 #### addDoc( doc, uniqueId )
 Adds the `doc` with the `uniqueId` to the BM25 model.
 Prior to adding docs, `defineConfig()` and `definePrepTasks()` must be called.
 It accepts structured JSON documents as input for creating the model.
 Following is an example document structure of the sample data JSON contained in this package:
 ```